earth-mover/icechunk/spec/icechunk_spec.md

 - The **state file** is the entry point to the dataset.
 It stores a record of snapshots, each of which is a pointer to a single structure file.
 - The **structure file** records all of the different arrays and groups in the dataset, plus their metadata.
 Every new commit creates a new structure file.
 The structure file contains pointers to one or more chunk manifests files and [optionally] attribute files.
 - **Chunk Manifests** store references to individual chunks.
 - **Attributes files** provide a way to store additional user-defined attributes for arrays and groups outside of the structure file.
+This is important when the attributes are very large.
 - **Chunk files** store the actual compressed chunk data.

-When reading a dataset, the client first open the state file and chooses a specific snapshot to open.
+When reading a dataset, the client first opens the state file and chooses a specific snapshot to open.
 The client then reads the structure file to determine the structure and hierarchy of the dataset.
 When fetching data from an array, the client first examines the chunk manifest file[s] for that array and finally fetches the chunks referenced therein.

 When writing a new dataset snapshot, the client first writes a new set of chunks and chunk manifests, and then generates a new structure file.
-Finally, in an atomic swap operation, it replaces the state file with a new state file recording the presence of the new snapshot .
+Finally, in an atomic swap operation, it replaces the state file with a new state file recording the presence of the new snapshot.
+Ensuring atomicity of the swap operation is the responsibility of the catalog.

 ```mermaid